 Run

-capy deploy and pick Vercel.
-Capy prints two env vars - SECRETS_BLOB and PROJECT_KEY - and the setup page shows you the exact values.
+Capy mints two env vars - SECRETS_BLOB and PROJECT_KEY - and opens a temporary page on 127.0.0.1 in your browser showing both values plus Vercel-specific instructions.
+If it can’t open that page it prints the two values in the terminal instead.
 Paste them into Settings → Environment Variables in the Vercel dashboard (or vercel env add SECRETS_BLOB production / vercel env add PROJECT_KEY production).
 Repeat for Preview and Development if you want Capy to decrypt there too.
+Press Ctrl+C to close the page when you’re done; it also shuts itself down after five minutes.

 -